orkunaran/stroke/README.md

 In addition to these, I also tried Future Selection and tried to implement the model with selected features.
 However, feature selection didn't changed the model accuracy significantly.

+## Update v2.0

+Recently I learned that resampling is not a good idea in terms of preseving data integrity, that it might change the variance in the data.
+Then I started to look for option to deal with CI, found books - medium articles and kaggle notebooks.
+In this notebook I tried class weights in sklearn and scale_pos_weight in xgboost classifiers.
+Also, I calculated tpr, fpr and gmeans scores to determine prediction probability treshholds.
+Last, I created an APP with streamlit to deploy the model.